SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Normalizing Flows for Parameter Estimation

 MAF \citep{2017arXiv170507057P}) models the forward transformation \( \mathbf{z} \mapsto \boldsymbol{\theta} \) as a sequence of autoregressive operations.
 Each component of \( \boldsymbol{\theta} \) is computed as:

-where \( \mu_i \) and \( \sigma_i \) are outputs of neural networks that depend on the previous components \( \boldsymbol{\theta}_{<i} \) and the conditioning variable \( \mathbf{x} \).
+where \( \mu_i \) and \( \sigma_i \) are outputs of neural networks that depend on the previous components \( \mathbf{z}_{<i} \) (or equivalently, the previous output components $\boldsymbol{\theta}_{<i}$) and the conditioning variable \( \mathbf{x} \).
 The Jacobian of this transformation is lower triangular, which allows the log-determinant to be computed efficiently: